 Sylvain Marcel alongside Sophie Desmarais

-The role of Patrick, the father, was to be played by Christian Bégin, but it was ultimately Sylvain Marcel, who we could see in copy of René Angélil in the film Alinewhich has integrated the distribution.
+The role of Patrick, the father, was to be played by Christian Bégin, but it was ultimately Sylvain Marcel, who we might see in copy of René Angélil in the film Alinewhich has integrated the distribution.

 He is a character with many nuances.
 He can be very tough, but also very human suddenly, explains Chloé Robichaud.
 And Sylvain Marcel is capable of so many contrasts.